Advanced segmentation

 To open the segment builder, open your list and click Segmentation and then Create new segment.

-As with simpler segments, you also start advanced segments by clicking New rule and New criterion.
+As with simpler segments, you also start advanced segments by clicking New rule and New criteria.

 Tracking data